 The Role of HR

 One of the most critical ways your business can be prepared for the future of work is embracing and adopting new technology.
-If you have been putting off a technology transformation, now might be the time to update your systems.
+If you have been putting off a digital transformation, now might be the time to update your systems.
 In our previous blog 7 Tips for a Successful Digital Transformation, we discuss how to make this daunting task a successful process.
-Artificial intelligence is growing, and human workers will have to learn how to collaborate with their new machine coworkers.
-Collaboration is a very important element that your entire organization should embrace, and creating a culture of collaboration amongst workers now will help your employees adjust to collaborating with technology.
+Artificial intelligence is growing, and human workers will have to learn how to collaborate with their technological counterparts.
+Collaboration is a very important element that your entire organization should embrace, and creating a culture of collaboration amongst workers will also help your employees adjust to collaborating with technology.
 Job roles and functions will change, and your workforce will have to learn new skills.
 HR can help identify these new roles and skills to better prepare employees for the changes to come.
 As a whole, your organization should empower employees to overcome the obstacles that will be a by-product of change.

 Building a Culture of Continuous Innovation